Zurina/Learningobjectives/LearningGoals.md

                 }
                 return filteredArray;
             }
             console.log(names.myFilter(myFilterCallback));

+    - You can also make callbacks to fetch requests or promises:

+            fetch('Someapi.com')
+            .then(callback)

+            callback(response) {
+                return response.json..
+            }

-- Explain the methods map, filter and reduce
+- **Explain the methods map, filter and reduce**

     - map is called upon an array and makes an operation on each element of it and returns a new array with all modified elements of same size.
     - filter is called upon an array and checks each element for a specified condition and returns a new array with a size of all elements that passed the condition.
     - The reduce() method executes a reducer function (that you provide) on each element of the array resulting in a single output value.
 Can be a number or object..
-- Provide examples of user defined reusable modules implemented in Node.js
+- **Provide examples of user defined reusable modules implemented in Node.js**

     - This could for example be the built-in HTTP Module from node.
 The example also includes a self made module.